Vietnam Overview: The legislation

-The North, from the Chinese border until the former imperial city Hue (or the Hai Van pass, a bit further South from Hue), is characterized by the beautiful scenery of the mountains north of Hanoi and their rice terraces.
+The North, from the Chinese border until the former imperial city Ninh Binh, is characterized by the beautiful scenery of the mountains north of Hanoi and their rice terraces.
 Contrary to popular opinion, there are four distinct seasons in North Vietnam.

 - The Summer lasts from late May/early June until September, and is humid and warm.

 - The Autumn, that lasts from September until late November, brings a relief from the heat and humidity and is then followed by a wet and cold winter until the end of February.

 - From March to May a very enjoyable Spring period occurs and is characterized by sunny weather and comfortable temperatures.